faraz-35/sam-aws-layer/README.md

 To get started with this repository, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine using `git clone https://github.com/faraz-35/sam-aws-layer.git`.
-2. Install the necessary dependencies (if any).
+2. Install the necessary dependencies using `npm i`
-3. Customize the layer code and configuration files to suit your needs.
+3. create a '.env' file and add ENV = LOCAL (for local testing)
+4. run the dynamodb-local-setup and dynamodb-table-creation scripts (for local testing)

 ## Usage

 To use the custom AWS layer in your SAM applications, follow these steps:

-1. Package your SAM application using the AWS SAM CLI.
-2. Include the custom layer ARN in the `template.yaml` file of your SAM application.
-3. Deploy your SAM application using the AWS SAM CLI.
+1. Build & Deploy to AWS using `npm run deploy`

 For detailed instructions on how to use AWS Lambda layers with SAM applications, refer to the official AWS documentation.